Roberto Alvarado: Style of play

 Alvarado plays for his teammates, presses effectively when not in possession and seems to be a balanced character off the field.

 He has often been compared to fellow national teammate Diego Lainez, although Alvarado has insisted they both have differing playing styles.
 Cruz Azul manager Pedro Caixinha has compared Alvarado to João Moutinho.

 Personal life

 Alvarado is named after the Brazilian footballer Roberto Carlos and the Brazilian singer of the same name.
 Alvarado is nicknamed El Piojo (The Louse) because of his idol, Argentine former footballer Claudio "El Piojo" López.

+Alvarado married his wife, Dayana Gómez, on 24 May 2019, after almost three years of dating.
+They had a daughter named Emily in 2022 after having lost a baby the previous year.